shivamshende/React-Router/README.md

 **React GitHub Profile Viewer and Router**

 This project aims to provide a comprehensive understanding of React Router and API integration through practical examples and real-world scenarios.
 Whether you are a beginner or an experienced developer, this repository serves as an educational resource for honing your React skills and building dynamic, navigable web applications.

-Explore the following key topics covered in this project:
+Explore the following key features covered in this project:

 - **Configuring Routes:** Learn how to set up and manage routes for seamless navigation within your application.